jg-digital-media/jgdm-woocommerce-selectors/README.md

             }

-            // Note: WooCommerce outputs no class selector for second list item; that is meant for the Sidebar archives list li {
+            // Note: WooCommerce outputs no class selector for second list item; that is meant for the Achives list sidebar li {

                 h2 {